 Due to security reasons, CCM does not help to recover lost passwords.
 It is very difficult to verify that such a request is legitimate and to determine if the user has really lost their password.
-The array of malicious activity on the internet poses risks for both identity theft and piracy, or hacking.
-All of which are illegal activities.
-Even if a user is successful in proving their identity, CCM will not reply to questions related to queries on the forum due to the visibility of the requests.
+Here we explain to you the reasons for our no-recovery-password policy.

 CCM members cannot help you recover a password with any operating system, including Windows, Mac, or Linux.
 The same rule applies to digital codes or other systems which require password identification.
 Note that digital codes include BIOS passwords.
 If you have purchased a second-hand laptop, we suggest that you look in the manufacturer's ownership transfer program or reset your password.

-Pirating, or hacking, is an attempt to enter a system or identify oneself in a system without the password.
-The aim is often to obtain restricted information or to perform other actions that jeopardise a system's security.
+Pirating, or hacking is an attempt to enter a system or identify oneself in a system without owning the password.
+The aim is often to obtain restricted information or to perform other actions that jeopardize a system's security.